Madara-P/TeamWork_03.04.24./README.md

 My first readme file.

-You can add some onfo if you like 😊.
+You can add some info if you like 😊.